AlgoMaster Logo

 Intuition

-The simplest possible approach: just try every number from 1 to n until the API tells us we got it right.
-It's brute force, but it's guaranteed to find the answer since pick is somewhere in [1, n].
+Try every number from 1 to n until the API confirms a match.
+This ignores the higher/lower feedback entirely, but it is guaranteed to find the answer since pick is somewhere in [1, n].
+Start at 1, call guess(1), then guess(2), and continue until the call returns 0.

 Algorithm